 Belkin BOOST UP Wireless Charging Pad

 Belkin’s Boost Up shares a lot in common with Mophie’s Wireless Charging Base.
-Both are sold at Apple Stores ($59.95).
+Both started off at as Apple Store exclusive.
 Both are large, with a rubberized non-slip bottom (the Mophie has non-slip coating all over).
 Both support 7.5W charging on your iPhone, too.

 But the Boost Up shares the Mophie’s downsides, too.
 It costs about $60, nearly double the price of many other wireless chargers.
 And it includes an AC power adapter that connects to the charger via DC barrel connector rather than micro USB.
 Again, USB would be far more convenient.